 Marketers will also be able to participate in the network, not to be in sell mode but to be “champions of change” by offering resources such as data and training to the group, according to Postlethwaite.
 “For example, an executive search firm can sponsor one of the board events but their duties will not just be to thank everyone for coming but to make sure that every woman leaves that meeting with her resume done,” she adds.
 “Those are the very practical, tangible deliverables that we are looking for.”

 While Postlethwaite won’t reveal pricing for the new network, she says the program represents a completely new business for Arizent at a totally different price point than traditional B2B subscriptions or media.
 “This starts to deliver on the promise of a community,” says Postlethwaite.
 “If you actually look at what it takes to build a community, not everyone is doing that.
 This is what we stand for and why we matter.”

 Overall, Arizent is seeing significant growth in its subscriptions and events businesses.
 “We’re fortunate that we have sizeable subscription asset, we have a sizeable events business and we have a great media business,” says Postlethwaite.
 “Over the course of the last 18 months, the team has been elevating the conversation with our media clients and turning them into true solutions clients.”

 Postlethwaite says Arizent will see significant revenue growth in 2020 and that growth will stem from a focus on a community-first approach.
 Where page views once ruled Arizent now expects to grow subscriptions, events and new community plays like the networks.
 From there, marketing services becomes more effective due to a quality over quantity engagement strategy.

-“You can now show up in a newly defined community that’s much boarder and less niche,” adds Postlethwaite.
+“You can now show up in a newly defined community that’s much broader and less niche,” adds Postlethwaite.
 “If you’re in banking, you shouldn’t just be in American Banker, you should be in all our brands.
 That’s where the growth is on the media side.”